I’ll try to explain what it means in this article, as it is one of my favourite lighting scenarios for landscape, especially cityscape, photography.

 You’ll definitely need a tripod though.
 Due to low light at this time of day your exposures will necessarily be long.
 Lasting at least a few seconds.
 A remote shutter release is also a good idea.
 Otherwise you’ll risk camera shake when pressing the button.

 As the light shifts quite during Blue Hour, I suggest you avoid very long exposures (lasting a few minutes).
 You’ll need to factor in the change in light intensity during exposure in your exposure time calculation.
 And that’s difficult, practically guesswork.

 Sometimes you may be able to get a little more out of your Blue Hour photography session with a bit of planning.

 If you include sky in your frames, think about where it first becomes dark enough in the evening, or bright enough before sunrise… It’s always in the east.

 Therefore you can possibly eke a little more out of the opportunity.
 If only the location gives you some room for manoeuvre, start with perspectives looking in the easterly directions and leave the west for last.
 However, if there are dark clouds in the west and clear sky in the east, this natural progression can be (temporarily) reversed.

-I would also recommend avoiding strong sources of light close to the camera, shining into the lens.
-They tend to come out as ugly glaring blobs devoid of any details.
+I would also recommend avoiding strong sources of light close to the camera, shining into the lens, if possible.
+They tend to come out as ugly glaring blobs devoid of any detail.
 Even if the sky is already, or still, quite bright.